eigen-value/Arduino_RouterBridge/README.md

-In this repo it will be implemented an Arduino library wrapper for RPClite to be run on Imola boards.
+In this repo it will be implemented an Arduino library wrapper for RPClite to be run on Q boards.

-The desired API is shown in https://github.com/bcmi-labs/Arduino_BridgeImola/blob/main/desired.ino.

 This is WIP.
 Expects changes soon.